halaxa/json-machine/README.md

 JSON Machine is a fast, efficient and easy-to-use JSON stream parser based on coroutines developed for unpredictably long JSON streams or documents.
 Main features are:

+- Constant memory footprint for unpredictably large JSON documents.
 - Ease of use.
 Just iterate JSON of any size with `foreach`.
 No events and callbacks.
-- Constant memory footprint for unpredictably large JSON documents.
+- Efficient iteration on any subtree of the document, specified by [Json Pointer](#json-pointer)
 - Speed.
 Performace critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode JSON document chunks.
-- Supports efficient iteration on any subtree of the document, specified by [Json Pointer](#json-pointer)

 ## TL;DR;
 JSON Machine is drop-in replacement for non efficient iteration of big JSONs: